Great dialogue serves multiple purposes. It moves your plot forward. It develops your characters and it makes the story more engaging.

 We can deduce what each of these characters is thinking and feeling from what they say and from what they leave unsaid.

 Let’s look at an example from The Name of the Wind by Patrick Rothfuss.
-This scene is our first introduction to the group of creatures called the Chandrian.
+This scene is the story’s first introduction of the ancient creatures called the Chandrian.

-“I din’t know the Chandrian were demons,” the boy said.
+“I didn’t know the Chandrian were demons,” the boy said.
 “I’d heard—”

 “They ain’t demons,” Jake said firmly.
 “They were the first six people to refuse Tehlu’s choice of the path, and he cursed them to wander the corners—”